 context property in the event payload that says

+"visual_tagger": true.
 Events not implemented using the Visual Tagger do not have this property.

-When will the Visual Tagger be Generally Availabile, have standard support and fully stable releases?
+When will Visual Tagger be Generally Available?

 Questions?
 Problems?
 Need more info?
 Contact us, and we can help!